08BitPixels/Mandelbrot-Set-Renderer/README.md

 ===== ABOUT =====

-- Built on pygame.
+- Built on PyGame.
-- Uses numba (converts code to machine code) to make rendering fast.
+- Uses Numba (converts Python to machine code) to make calculations fast.

 ===== CONFIG =====

 - Use config.py to configure the render.
-- You can select if you want the render to blit to the output screen, or if you want it to save straightaway.
+- Among other things, you can configure:
+    - The resolution of the render
+    - Autosave settings (for long renders)
+    - The gradient used to shade the render
+    - Many other settings concerning the Mandelbrot Set itself.